 Or using a small multiples visualization like Acterys Variance:

-Tip 4: Forecast Calculations & Visualization
+Tip 4: Forecast Calculations & Visualization in Power BI

 A common requirement in planning processes are forecasts where you want to calculate the revised targets for future periods based on actual data or new developments.
 Typically, this involves a “cut off date” until which you want to use the current actual results and a forecast scenario (often an adjusted budget) up until the period (financial year/period) end date.